 Meanwhile, gifting the shares eliminates the nearly $36,400 in long-term capital gains tax you would have owed if you sold the stock yourself.
 Further, you gain a $100,000 tax deduction worth up to $50,300 (based on a top federal tax rate of 37% and California state tax rate of 13.3%).

 By using very low-basis stock rather than cash for your $100,000 charitable gift, your cost is just $13,300—the difference between the $63,600 in post-tax proceeds you’d have from an outright sale and your $50,300 tax credit from the donation.

-Tillman Hartley is an independent, partner-owned wealth management firm with offices in Cherry Hills Village, California, Asheville, North Carolina, Nashville, Tennessee, and Orlando, Florida.
+Tillman Hartley is an independent, partner-owned wealth management firm with offices in Cherry Hills Village, Asheville, North Carolina, Athens, Georgia, and St. Augustine Beach, Florida.
 We serve the unique financial and planning needs of successful individuals and multigenerational families.
 The generosity of our client families has allowed us to amass extensive experience with charitable gifts and estate planning entities for the charitably inclined.
 If you currently have or are considering a private foundation, charitable remainder trust (CRT), or charitable lead annuity trust (CLT, CLAT) we would like to discuss how our management can add value.
 Similarly, consider contacting us before making a sizable or long-term charitable commitment or a gift with naming rights.